v-alan-m/Warp_AI_Agentic_Orchestrator/DELIVERABLES.md

    - Handling workflow orchestration

 2. **Integrated with Warp**
-   - TaskRouter can call router-mcp
+   - TaskRouter can call taskrouter-mcp
    - All agent roles have access
    - Automatic step routing